iamshishirgaire/IOE-Syllabus-Data/faculties/geomatics/1sem/EngineeringMathI.md

-# Syllabus

-**ENGINEERING MATHEMATICS I
-SH 401**
-**Course Objective:**
-To provide students a sound knowledge of calculus and analytic geometry to apply them in their relevant fields.

 1. **Derivatives and their Applications (14 hours)**
 2. **Integration and its Applications (11 hours)**
 3. **Plane Analytic Geometry (8 hours)**